 submitting multiple manuscripts is fine with entry fees for each

-READING PROCESS: Every single entry is read blind by our chapbook editors.
-They will select twenty-five of the best chapbook manuscripts to send our judge.
+READING PROCESS: Every single entry is read 3 times by 3 different readers from our chapbook team.
+Each manuscript is read blind, meaning no one can access the submittable cover letter or biographical information—the readers are just simply reading the manuscript.
+Our associate and head editors will select 15 of the best chapbook manuscripts to send our judge.

 PUBLICATION FOR THE WINNING CHAPBOOK: